Robert-van-Engelen/ForthMSX/doc/words.md

 Forth words
 -----------

+To search this document for Forth words, use the GitHub "outline" icon above to enter (part of) the word to search its meaning.

 For an overview see the [alphabetic list of words](#alphabetic-list-of-words)

 Forth words operate on the parameter stack, the return stack, and may parse